Planning-Inspectorate/appeal-planning-decision/appeals-service-api/README.md

  - `/src/controllers` - the application controllers.
  - `/src/lib` - any common "library" files.
  - `/src/routes` - the HTTP endpoints to be created.
- - `/src/schema` - the Mongoose models.
-Business logic should be in here.

 ### Config